If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 HDR focuses more on delivering a range of overtones and undertones, producing beautiful images.

 On the other hand, 4K UHD can produce a sharper image with about 8 million pixels.
-However, it would be best if you had compatible devices making that picture to view sharper images.
+However, it would be best to have compatible devices to make that picture view sharper images.

 Frequently Asked Questions